ESP-rCommunity/ESP-rSource/tester/test_suite/plt_trnsys_wrapper/readme.txt

        1,   1st parameter description, Y,  56.78

 type=N implies that the parameter changes within esp-r.
-A changeable parameter may be the environment
+A changeable parameter may be the surrounding
-       temperature or the thermal physical properties that vary with temperatures.
+       temperature, the thermal physical properties, or the additional output of another component.
        In this case, the syntax is:

-       ID,   description, N, ?[I], ?[I], ?[C*3]
+       ID,   description, N, ?[I], (?[I], ?[I]), ?[C*3]

-       The first integer indicates how the parameter changes its value and it is defined as:
+       The first integer indicates the changeable parameter type, defined as:
-       0 : the parameter indicates environment temperature
-      >0 : the parameter indicates a thermal physical property that varies with temperature and the temperature of specified receiving fluid is applied.
-In esp-r, the receiving fluid's temperature can be easily traced with the node and coupling.
-However, this requires two additional inputs.
-           In order to save storage space, the linked variable position is employed to track the temperature of the receiving fluid.
-This is possible because receiving fluids must be reflected in trnsys inputs.
-           Thus, the positive integer indicates the linked variable position.
-      <0 : the parameter indicates a thermal physical property that varies with temperature and the
-           temperature somewhere in the trnsys component is applied.
-The specified temperature of the trnsys component needs to be tracked with its additional output.
-In other words, if a trnsys parameter changes with the temperature in the trnsys component, this temperature has to be available in the component's additional ouputs.
-Thus, the negative number indicates the position of the additional output.

-       The second integer implies the property type, defined as:
        1 : specific heat of dry air
        2 : specific heat of water vapour
        3 : specific heat of water